 2012-13: Bleackley played in the WHL with Red Deer and represented Canada Pacific in the 2013 U17 World Hockey Challenge.
 He scored 9 goals with 9 assists and was minus-4 with 28 penalty minutes in 66 regular season games for the Rebels.
 Red Deer finished third in the Central Division and reached the second round in the playoffs.
 In nine playoff games Bleackley scored 2 goals with 1 assist and was minus-1.
 An assistant captain for Canada Pacific, he scored 3 goals with 1 assist and had 12 penalty minutes in five games at the WHC.

 2013-14: Bleackley was a team captain for the Red Deer Rebels in his second WHL season and played for Canada in the 2014 U18 World Juniors.
 He was the Rebels’ leading scorer with 29 goals and 39 assists and was plus-3 with 48 penalty minutes in 71 games.
 Red Deer missed the WHL playoffs; finishing fifth in the Central Division.
 An assistant captain for the Canada U18 team, he scored 1 goal with 1 assist and had an even plus/minus with 4 penalty minutes in seven games.
 Canada won a bronze medal at the tournament in FInland.
-Bleackley was ranked 35th amongst North American skaters in the Central Scouting final rankings and was selected by Colorado in the first round (23rd overall) of the 2014 NHL Draft.
+Bleackley was ranked 35th amongst North American skaters in the Central Scouting final rankings and was selected by the Colorado Avalanche in the first round (23rd overall) of the 2014 NHL Draft.